-- Excavation at North Beach. - Reduce slope at over-steepened bank between the Cove and the esplanade. - Landscaping and habitat enhancement between the cove and esplanade consistent with NROD requirements. - Excavation at the future South Beach - NROD habitat improvements at peninsula. - Complete prior to first Phase 2 Certificate of Occupancy. - Tract C: Esplanade construction - Complete prior to first Phase 2 Certificate of Occupancy. - Tract D: Excavation, grading and NROD enhancement and/or mitigation - Expand Low Impact Development Approach (LIDA) treatment facility by amphitheater. - Possible NROD habitat enhancement and/or mitigation. - Tract E: Service area - Maintenance building and service yard. - Easement to the Cove, LLC property.
+- All work is limited to the area above the Ordinary High Water line. - Excavation at the future North Beach. - Reduce slope at over-steepened bank between the Cove and the esplanade. - Landscaping and habitat enhancement between the cove and esplanade consistent with NROD requirements. - Excavation at the future South Beach - NROD habitat improvements at peninsula. - Complete prior to first Phase 2 Certificate of Occupancy.

+Tract C: Esplanade construction

+- Complete prior to first Phase 2 Certificate of Occupancy. - Tract D: Excavation, grading and NROD enhancement and/or mitigation, and Public Parking - Expand LIDA treatment facility. - Possible NROD habitat enhancement and/or mitigation. - North Park parking lot drive aisles for emergency access connectivity - Complete prior to final Phase 2 certificate of occupancy. - Easement to the Cove, LLC property. - Trash enclosure with easement for use by Lots 3-10